lauris/awesome-scala/README.md

 * **[Breeze ★ 2028 ⧗ 0](https://github.com/scalanlp/breeze)** - Breeze is a numerical processing library for Scala.
 * [Chalk ★ 231 ⧗ 6](https://github.com/scalanlp/chalk) - Chalk is a natural language processing library.
 * [Clustering4Ever ★ 50](https://github.com/Clustering4Ever/Clustering4Ever) Scala and Spark API to benchmark and analyse clustering algorithms on any vectorization you can generate
+* [doddle-model](https://github.com/picnicml/doddle-model) - An in-memory machine learning library built on top of Breeze.
+It provides immutable objects and exposes its functionality through a scikit-learn-like API.
 * [FACTORIE ★ 486 ⧗ 7](https://github.com/factorie/factorie) - A toolkit for deployable probabilistic modeling, implemented as a software library in Scala.
 * [Figaro ★ 461 ⧗ 0](https://github.com/p2t2/figaro) - Figaro is a probabilistic programming language that supports development of very rich probabilistic models.
 * [Libra ★ 142](https://github.com/to-ithaca/libra) - Libra is a dimensional analysis library based on shapeless, spire and singleton-ops.
 It contains out of the box support for SI units for all numeric types.